ClinConnect ClinConnect Logo

 • 2.
 Ischemic stroke or TIA (transient ischemic attack) onset ≤30 days;

 • 3.
-Ischemic stroke or TIA is attributed to 50-99% of the ICAS (internal carotid artery, M1 segment of middle cerebral artery, basilar artery, vertebral artery; the degree of stenosis is determined by magnetic resonance angiography, computed tomography angiography, digital subtraction angiography using the standards of warfarin-aspirin symptomatic intracranial disease );
+Ischemic stroke or TIA is attributed to 50-99% of the ICAS (internal carotid artery, M1 segment of middle cerebral artery, M2 segment of middle cerebral artery, basilar artery, or vertebral artery; the degree of stenosis is determined by magnetic resonance angiography, computed tomography angiography, digital subtraction angiography using the standards of warfarin-aspirin symptomatic intracranial disease );

 • 4. mRS (modified Rankin Scale)≤4;